Center for Optimization of Participant Engagement for Cancer Characterization (COPECC)

 Project Aims

-- Engage H/L CRC patients using culturally tailored tools developed in collaboration with behavioral scientists, patient advocates, and Community Outreach and Engagement leaders.
+- Engage CRC patients using culturally tailored tools developed in collaboration with behavioral scientists, patient advocates, and Community Outreach and Engagement leaders.

 - Continuously optimize our tools for patient engagement and for delivery of genomic and genetic information, and develop and test novel risk communication strategies for delivering information through rigorous approaches, incorporating patient preferences and needs.